Are you starting a Social Media Campaign?

 -> Don’t repeat too much.
 Keep it fresh.

-Every Social media platform has their own Analytics.
+Every Social media platform has its own Analytics.
 Don’t just look at them, Put them to use and mold it to your advantage.

 In your calendar, mark those posts/tweets that created engagements.